Document

 Introduction

-Regulation 13 of the Smoke and Carbon Monoxide Alarm (England) Regulations 2015 (‘the Regulations’) requires local housing authorities such as Horsham District Council (‘the Council’) to prepare and publish a statement of principles which it proposes to follow in determining the amount of a penalty charge.
+1. Regulation 13 of the Smoke and Carbon Monoxide Alarm (England) Regulations 2015 (‘The 2015 Regulations’) requires local housing authorities such as the Council to prepare and publish a statement of principles which it proposes to follow in determining the amount of a penalty charge

-This statement of principles sets out the principles that the Council will apply in exercising its powers to require a relevant landlord (‘landlord’) to pay a financial penalty for a failure to comply with requirement of a remedial notice (‘the Notice’) served under Regulation 5 of the Regulations.
+2. This statement of principles sets out the principles that the Council will apply in exercising its powers to require a relevant landlord (‘landlord’) to pay a financial penalty for a failure to comply with requirements of a remedial notice (‘the Notice’) served under the 2015 Regulations.

-In deciding whether it would be appropriate to impose a penalty charge, the Council will take full account of the particular facts and circumstances of the breach under consideration, such as evidence of the breach of the requirement of the Notice.
+5. In deciding whether it would be appropriate to impose a penalty charge, the Council will take full account of the particular facts and circumstances of the breach under consideration, such as evidence of the breach of the requirements of the Notice.

 - the reasons for imposing the penalty charge;